The ketogenic diet

 There are 2 modified ketogenic diets.
 These are the Modified Atkins diet (MAD) and the low glycemic index treatment (LGIT) diet.
-The MAD involves restricting carbohydrates and encouraging fat.
+The MAD involves restricting carbohydrates and encouraging fats.
 Protein is not restricted.
-On the LGIT diet carbohydrates and protein are both restricted and fat is encouraged.
+On the LGIT diet carbohydrates and protein are both restricted and fats are encouraged.

 These 2 modified diets are less strict than the ketogenic diet and weighing of food is not needed.
 The MAD is increasingly being chosen for children.